Next Start

 A motorcycle ignition system’s main purpose is to create the spark, which ignites an air/fuel mixture within the motorcycle engine.

-The spark has to occur when the piston is close to the top of the compression stroke so the compressed air/fuel mixture burns properly and the expanding gases force the piston down the cylinder.
-Not only does the ignition system produce high voltage needed to fire the spark plug, it has to send the spark at exactly the right time!
+The spark has to occur when the piston is close to the top of the compression stroke, so the compressed air/fuel mixture burns properly, and the expanding gases force the piston down the cylinder.
+Not only does the ignition system produce high voltage needed to fire the spark plug, but it also must send the spark at exactly the right time!

 The ignition system is one of three separate but related electrical systems on a motorcycle.
 Also present is the starting system and the charging system.
 The starting system contains the battery, ignition switch and starter motor.
 The charging system contains the stator, rectifier/regulator and battery.